sablier-labs/lockup/README.md

 - when the rate per second is changed
-  - `lastTimeUpdate` will be set to `block.timestampt`, this time update is required in the `_adjustRatePerSecond` function because it would cause loss of funds for the recipient if the previous rate was higher or gain of funds if the previous rate was lower than the new rate
+  - `lastTimeUpdate` will be set to `block.timestampt`, this time update is required in the `_adjustRatePerSecond` function because it would cause loss of funds for the recipient if the previous rate was higher or gain of funds if the previous rate was lower
 - when the stream is restarted
   - `lastTimeUpdate` will be set to `block.timestampt`